openresty-community/lua-resty-odbc/README.markdown

 Name
 ====

-lua-resty-odbc - Lua odbc client driver for the ngx_lua
+lua-resty-odbc - Lua ODBC Client Driver for the ngx_lua

 Table of Contents
 =================